omar-nafea/FullStack/javaScript/8_Testing.md

 - Next you write a failing test
 - then you update your source code, So it resolves the requirement
 - After that you run a test that passes
-- Finally, you re factor your implementation.
+- Finally, you refactor your implementation.

 This process is usually explained in three words.
 Red, Green.
 Re-factor,

 - red represents the failing test.
 - Green on the other hand, represents the passing test after you make updates to the source code.
 - The re-factor represents the final tweaks to the code that don't change implementation details, which can always be confirmed by running another subsequent test

-TDD when implemented correctly. brings huge benefits to an organization because it allows for automated testing

 ##### TDD Advantages